thoriataher/startaScratch_solutions/README.md

 StartaScratch Solutions
-This repository contains my solutions to various problems from StartaScratch.
+This repository contains my solutions to various SQL AND PYTHON problems from StartaScratch.